tim-memryx/multi_mxa_python/combined/README.md

-# One Application using Different DFPs on Separate M.2s
+# Combined Application using Different DFPs on Separate M.2s

 Here's an example of running MiDAS Depth + Cartoonizer on separate M.2s, but within a single application that uses multiple AsyncAccl objects.

+It uses a single input camera and concats app outputs together.

 ## Requirements